 If you apply paint directly onto mobile home walls it can peel because most mobile home walls are covered with a vinyl coating.
-So we primed the walls first (Read about how we primed the mobile home walls here) with Zinsser 1-2-3 primer and then we painted them with two coats of Dulux paint.
+So we primed the walls first (Read about how we primed the mobile home walls here) with Zinsser Bulls Eye 1-2-3 Primer and then we painted them with two coats of Dulux paint.

 With great difficulty!